vonpo/chat-application/README.md

 - `chat` is main view which has chat messages and control that allows sending messages.
 - `settings` view with user settings.

-`chat` - User can view messages in scrolled window when new message arrives scroll is set to bottom.
+`chat` view - User can view messages in scroll-able window.
+When new message arrives scroll is set to bottom.
-Message can be sent by using '>' button or CTRL+Enter when this setting is on.
+Message can be sent by '>' button or CTRL+Enter when this setting is turned on.

-`settings` - has following user settings:
+`settings` view - has following user settings:

 - `username` user name displayed for other users
 - `interfaceColor` - dark or white app theme